aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 !!! info "**UCloud migration warning**"

-    Ensure that you are aware of that the start date for your project application matches the time-frames where resources are available.
+    Ensure that you are aware that the start date for your project application matches the timeframes where resources are available.

 ![Project application form](/assets/img/UCloud/expanded-application-guide/ucloud-expanded-project-application-image-02.png){.standard_image_width}